Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 18th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in MLB.

-- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA among all league pitching staffs (4.03).

-- The Giants give up the fifth-fewest home runs in baseball (138 total, 1.1 per game).
+- The Giants surrender the sixth-fewest home runs in baseball (140 total, 1.1 per game).

-- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
-He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.
+- Beck gets the call to start for the Giants, his first of the season.

-- In his most recent appearance -- in relief on Wednesday -- the righty threw a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- The 27-year-old righty has appeared out of the bullpen 28 times this season.

 © 2023 Data Skrive.
 All rights reserved.